 - If a player has not had their injury assessed it is assumed that they will be able to train as usual on Tuesday night.

 - It is expected that if a player seeks treatment outside the Sports Clinic that they consult the medical staff first so that they may acquire updates from the treating professional.

 SUFC adopts the Australian Rugby Union’s Medical Policy.
 Further, SUFC contracts the services of Dr. Nathan Gibbs, the current Australian Wallabies Club Doctor, to provide Medical Services to its players and specifically to provide the services of the Club Doctor.

-Dr Nathan Gibbs’ works out of the TAG Foundation Grandstand, Regimental Drive, The University of Sydney.
-Players must book an appointment in advance to see Dr Gibbs and you must bring your Medicare Card .
+Dr Nathan Gibbs’ works out of the medical room at the Sydney University Football Ground.
+Players must book an appointment in advance to see Dr Gibbs and you must bring your Medicare Card.
 All medical consultations are bulk billed for SUFC players.